osteele/add2anki/README.md

 # Specify a note type
 add2anki --note-type "Basic" "Hello, how are you?"

+# Add tags to the note
+add2anki --tags "chinese,beginner" "Hello, how are you?" add2anki --tags "" "Hello, how are you?"  # No tags (default is "add2anki")

 # Use a different audio provider
 add2anki --audio-provider google-cloud "Hello, how are you?" add2anki --audio-provider elevenlabs "Hello, how are you?"

 # Combine options
-add2anki --deck "Business Chinese" --style formal --audio-provider elevenlabs "Hello, how are you?"
+add2anki --deck "Business Chinese" --style formal --audio-provider elevenlabs --tags "business,formal" "Hello, how are you?"
 ```

 ### File Input